Eternity (Marvel Comics): Fictional character biography

-The cosmic team The Ultimates traveled Outside of the Multiverse to survey the timestream to evaluate its status after the rebirth of reality during the Secret Wars event.
+The Ultimates travel outside of the multiverse to survey the timestream to evaluate its status after the rebirth of reality during the Secret Wars event.
 The forces outside Reality proved to be too great a challenge even for the immensely powerful and skilled super-team.
-They were rescued by Galactus The Lifebringer, whom the Ultimates had earlier cured of his hunger and transformed into a positive cosmic force, much to the former Devourer's gratitude.
+They were rescued by Galactus, whom the Ultimates had earlier cured of his hunger and transformed into a positive cosmic force.
 An aspect of Eternity had informed Galactus of their danger and requested he assist them.
-However, after rescuing the Ultimates, Galactus discovered to his horror that the actual totality of Eternity - the actual life force of the Multiverse rather than the aspects of him that usually interact with lesser beings - had been chained and imprisoned by some mysterious cosmic force.
-Eternity had used the rescue of the Ultimates as an excuse to lure Galactus there to warn him of his predicament and that all of Creation was in danger from his jailer.
+However, after rescuing the Ultimates, Galactus discovered to his horror that the actual totality of Eternity - the actual life force of the Multiverse rather than the aspects of him that usually interact with lesser beings - has been imprisoned by his predecessor, the First Firmament.